ncovercash/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent Of Code 2021

 These are my ~~not great~~ Advent of Code 2021 scripts.
 These are all written in C++ and, at a minimum, require the C++11 standard (and some C++20).

 This code was often written for speed, not readability or maintainability.
 Please keep this in mind as you try to navigate the mess!

+## Explain Yourself

+Each day of code has an associated `md` file for an explanation of my thought process.

+Other questions:

+- Why did I chose C++?
+Nice standard library, I guess, but no real reason.

 ## Compilation